KianShirvani/TheChosenOnes/README.md

 | **Done**          | 121               |

 - Development for the frontend UI is complete
-- Backend functionality and database development are in progress
+- Backend functionality and database development are complete
-- Integration between frontend and backend is expected to start soon
+- Integration between frontend and backend is completed but just minor bug fixes remaining

 ## Description